Chriismorph/Auto-Def/README.md

 > not under the developer liking, ill modify it to less harmless.

 > [!CAUTION]
 > Dont use this for personal usage.
-This isnt meant to be used as an daily thing at the game or for bad usages, and if you do
+This isnt meant to be used as an daily thing at the game or for bad usages.
-> there might be a high chance of lossing skills because you're basically playing automatically and if exploits
+> If you use this for combat most of the times you play there might be a high chance of lossing skills because you're basically playing automatically and if exploits
 > eventually dissappear, youll prob wont be adapted to play without this.

 - for sarkrinth if he ever reads this!!1!!